Peilonrayz/calendars/README.rst

 License
 -------

-calendars is available under the MIT license.
+Calendars is available under the MIT license.